nxp-mcuxpresso/matter/examples/light-switch-combo-app/nxp/k32w/k32w1/README.md

 **RGB LED** shows the state of the simulated light bulb.
 When the LED is lit the light bulb is on; when not lit, the light bulb is off.

-**Button SW2** can be used to start BLE adevertising.
-A SHORT press of the buttton will enable Bluetooth LE advertising for a predefined period of time.
+**Button SW2** can be used to start BLE advertising.
+A SHORT press of the button will enable Bluetooth LE advertising for a predefined period of time.
 A LONG Press Button SW2 initiates a factory reset.
 After an initial period of 3 seconds, LED 2 and RGB LED will flash in unison to signal the pending reset.
 After 6 seconds will